buildingblocks/bb-prototype-website/README.md

 ```

 ## Updating dev dependencies in package.json
-To report what dev dependencies need updating use the command
+To report what dev dependencies need updating use the command:

 ```
 $ grunt devUpdate:report
 ```

-To be prompted before updating each dev dependency use the command
+To be prompted before updating each dev dependency use the command:

 ```
 $ grunt devUpdate:prompt
 ```

-To force update all dev dependencies use the command
+To force update all dev dependencies use the command:

 ```
 $ grunt devUpdate:force